 Before you cut any fabric, make sure it’s squared up

-*Remember that after squaring up, the leading edge of fabric should be at a 9 degree angle to the fold*
+*Remember that after squaring up, the leading edge of the fabric should be at a 9-degree angle to the fold*

 When working with a smaller rotary cutting mat, it might be necessary to fold the fabric once more so it is four layers deep.
 If you’re a beginner to rotary cutting and quilting, try and stick to as few folds as possible as this will give greater accuracy especially when you are learning.

 With the fold near the bottom edge of the mat, put the fabric on it with the side that needs to be squared on the left.
 Line your rotary ruler up with the folded edge and make sure there is a little excess beyond the left edge of the ruler.